CBICA/BrainMaGe/README.md

 ## Preprocessing Data

-Use the following command for preprocessing:
+Use the following command for preprocessing, which will process all the modalities for a given subject together and write it in the specified output location:

 ```
 ./env/python utils/preprocess.py -i ${inputSubjectDirectory} -o ${outputSubjectDirectory} -t threads